B.C. Address Geocoder Fact Sheet

-- The Geocoder is growing in popularity.
-Over 150 million addresses have been geocoded since its launch in 2013.
-Over its lifespan, it will save the government millions of dollars in geocoding costs and improve the outcomes of business decisions that rely on accurate address data.
+- The Geocoder has a growing user base and over its lifetime it is expected to save the government millions of dollars in geocoding costs and improve the outcomes of business decisions that rely on accurate address data.

 - The Geocoder is flexible.
 It can handle civic, landmark, and intersection addresses; multiple locations per address (e.g., rooftop, access point, routing point), structured or unstructured input, and multiple results per input address ranked by match score.
 When interpolating along address ranges, the geocoder uses a new technique called Adaptive Interpolation to greatly improve location accuracy over simple, linear interpolation.
 Adaptive Interpolation uses nearby known address sites to improve the location of an interpolated address.

 - The Geocoder is forgiving.
 It will heroically try to match an input to an address using spelling correction, partial name matching, locality aliasing, street name aliasing, and unit designator aliasing.